 Common Health and Sickness Issues With Guinea Pigs

-Guinea pigs make wonderful pets and for past or current owners you know how much joy they bring to your household.
-However, maintaining and keeping their health stable can be a very stressful job.
-Guinea pigs are prone to a few sicknesses and diseases such as
+Guinea pigs make wonderful pets.
+Those of you who have cavies at home or have kept them in the past know how much joy they bring to your household.
+However, maintaining their health can be a very stressful job.
+Guinea pigs are prone to a few common sicknesses and diseases.

 - Respiratory tract infections